Connections on non-abelian Gerbes and their Holonomy: Foundations of the Transport Functor Formalism

 \subsection{Local Trivializations and Descent Data}

-Let $T$ be a 2-category, the \emph{target 2-category}.
-To define local trivializations of a 2-functor $F: \mathcal{P}_2(M) \to T$, we fix three attributes: \begin{enumerate} \item A strict 2-groupoid $\mathrm{Gr}$, the \emph{structure 2-groupoid}.
-In Section \ref{sec3} we will require that $\mathrm{Gr}$ is a \emph{Lie} 2-groupoid, i.e. it has smooth manifolds of objects, 1-morphisms and 2-morphisms.
+Let $T$ be a 2-category.
+A key feature of a transport 2-functor is that it is locally trivializable.
+Local trivializations of a 2-functor $F: \mathcal{P}_2(M) \to T$ are defined with respect to three attributes: \begin{enumerate} \item A strict 2-groupoid $\mathrm{Gr}$, the \emph{structure 2-groupoid}.
+In Section \ref{sec3} we will require that $\mathrm{Gr}$ is a \emph{Lie} 2-groupoid, and formulate smoothness conditions with respect to its smooth structure.

 \item A 2-functor $i:\mathrm{Gr} \to T$ that indicates how the structure 2-groupoid is realized in the target 2-category.
-In Sections \ref{sec1} and \ref{sec2_5} there will be no further condition on this 2-functor, but in Section \ref{sec3} we require $i$ to be full and faithful.
-In all examples we present in Section \ref{sec4}, $i$ will even more be an equivalence of 2-categories.